 - Waiver Request Approval for All School Sites to Operate as Open Sites: The USDA granted the waiver requesting approval to redefine area eligibility for the purposes of operating open sites under either the Seamless Summer Option or the Summer Food Service Program.
 Ohio Department of Education issued guidance is immediately forthcoming.

-The Department is requesting two additional waivers from the USDA.
+The Department is requesting an additional waiver from the USDA.